Frequently Asked Questions (FAQ) β

 Cause: This is a CORS (Cross-Origin Resource Sharing) issue.
 MeshMonitor blocks requests from unauthorized origins for security.

-Solution: Set the ALLOWED_ORIGINS
+Solution: Set the ALLOWED_ORIGINS environment variable:

 environment: